carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``catchpad``' instruction defines the values which are set by the :ref:`personality function <personalityfn>` upon re-entry to the function, and therefore the "result type" of the ``catchpad`` instruction.
-As with calling conventions, how the personality function results are represented in LLVM IR is target specific.

 When the call stack is being unwound due to an exception being thrown, the exception is compared against the ``args``.
 If it doesn't match, then control is transfered to the ``exception`` basic block.
+As with calling conventions, how the personality function results are represented in LLVM IR is target specific.

 The ``catchpad`` instruction has several restrictions: